by John Anthony Castro, J.D., LL.M.

 To put all of this into perspective, let’s use an example involving a high-earning individual.
 Russia has a flat personal income tax rate of only 13%.
 Let’s assume you have a client who is a dual U.S.-Russian citizen living and working in Moscow earning a salary of $2,500,000 USD.
 Like most practitioners, you would advise the client that, although she has already paid 13% to the Russian tax authorities, she also has to report and pay tax on the income in the U.S. offset only by a foreign tax credit for that 13% already paid.
 Assuming the client’s effective U.S. tax rate is 25%, that’s an additional tax of $300,000.
 Based on your newfound knowledge in this article, you can now take a Silent Treaty Position under Article 14, Paragraph 1, which does not have to be disclosed on Form 8833.
 In the aforementioned example, it would save the client $300,000.

-Absent your client being from countries with low tax rates, such as Belarus, Bulgaria, Estonia, Georgia, Hungary, Kazakhstan, Lithuania, Romania, Russia, and Ukraine, taking a Silent Treaty Position would simply make compliance substantially easier while still billing the client the same as you would have if you had requested the foreign tax returns, converted everything to U.S. dollars, reported the foreign wages, and claimed the foreign tax credit or the foreign-earned income exclusion.
+Absent your client being from countries with low tax rates, such as Belarus, Bulgaria, Estonia, Georgia, Hungary, Kazakhstan, Lithuania, Romania, Russia, and Ukraine, taking a Silent Treaty Position would simply make compliance substantially easier while still billing the client the same as you would have if you had requested the foreign tax returns, converted everything to U.S. dollars, reported the foreign wages, and claimed the foreign tax credit or qualified for the foreign-earned income exclusion.

 Let’s look at another compelling example involving musicians and artists.
 Some treaties do not specifically address entertainers.
 In those treaties, such as the U.S.-Russia Income Tax Treaty, entertainers would be exclusively taxable in their country of tax residency pursuant to Article 13 (Independent Personal Services) with no limit of the amount.
 Russia allows for individuals to voluntarily register as tax residents.
 Doing so would subject said individual to Russian taxation, but it would also make that individual eligible for benefits under the U.S.-Russia Income Tax Treaty.
 The earnings could be paid to an account outside of Russian to avoid capital export restrictions.
 As a result, the individual’s income would be taxed at only 13% with no additional U.S. tax.